Open-Attestation/token-registry/README.md

 The Electronic Bill of Lading (eBL) is a digital document that can be used to prove the ownership of goods.
 It is a standardised document that is accepted by all major shipping lines and customs authorities.
 The [Token Registry](https://github.com/Open-Attestation/token-registry) repository contains both the smart contract code for token registry (in `/contracts`) as well as the node package for using this library (in `/src`).

-> ⚠️ **Beta Notice**
->
-> Welcome to the beta branch of Token Registry!
-This branch is still in active development.
-Please expect bugs and breaking changes.
-Be warned but be brave!💪
->
-> Please report any issues or suggestions [here](https://github.com/Open-Attestation/token-registry/issues).

 ## Table of Contents

 - [Installation](#installation)